 Recycled from a previous year.

-Once a term (on the Saturday, I believe, in Seventh Week, which is today), the authorities of S John's College in this University open their gates to those who wish to look at their unique collection of late Medieval vestments.
+Once a term (on the Saturday, I believe, in Seventh Week, which is this week), the authorities of S John's College in this University open their gates to those who wish to look at their unique collection of late Medieval vestments.
 These vestments date from the foundation of the college in the reign of Good Queen Mary as part of the reform movement which she, Cardinal Pole, and their bishops were sponsoring.
 After the dark days of Henry VIII and Edward VI, it must have seemed to right-thinking Christians that all was back to rights again; but Mary's reign was not just a restoration of the old.
 New standards of clerical professionalism were part of its nascent policy, together with new schemes for instructing the laity in their Catholic Faith (Mary's collaborators were not afraid to use some of those precise methods which were used in the previous reign to disseminate heresy).
 This is England's aborted but briefly glorious Counter-Reformation.
 Duffy, of course ...

 I wonder if there will ever be a national exhibition of what remains of this period - one of the most sparkling quinquennia in our history.
 If there were, S John's could provide some spectacular exhibits; and in my view the two banners which they possess would have the greatest interest.
 One is of their Patron, S John Baptist, and shows him in a distinctly baroque style.
 The other is of our Lady Assumpta; an idiosyncrasy is that the crescent moon on which she stands has, on top of it, a face - the Man-in-the-Moon (another of the vestments on display also shows our Lady upon the crescent Moon; I wonder how early this Baroque commonplace is found in late Medieval English iconography?
 I have seen it circa 1450 ... can anyone push it earlier?).